Chapter Three... Where's My Hat?

 The show has to end exactly at 26:46 minutes to allow “interstitial” material to play before starting the next program exactly on the hour or half hour.

 And each show needs to be somewhat “evergreen.”
-No one wants a program that can only airs once or twice.
+No one wants a program that can only air once or twice.
+But who would have guessed that some of the shows would still be airing 30 years later?
 So be careful what you write.
-Some Outdoor Idaho shows have been known to re-air for 30 years.
-Oh, and make the show timely and relevant, too, so that viewers will want to watch.
+Oh, and make the show timely and relevant, too.
+In other words, a show that is both timely and also evergreen so that viewers will want to watch it at least once a year.

 I didn’t even mention the most important thing.
 This is television, and it’s a marriage of images and words.
 That’s where the real magic lies.
-Don't let the words trip over the images.
+So don't let the words overwhelm the images.

 And, then, once you finish a program -- sometimes only hours before air-time -- take a break.
 Maybe grab a beer or treat yourself to a nice meal.
-Because the next show has an air-date, and it's already sneaking up on you.
+Because the next show already has an air-date, and it's sneaking up on you.
+Plan to tackle that show on Monday.

-Luckily for me, I worked with videographers and editors who were better than me and kept the show from failing miserably.
-Sauni Symonds, Pat Metzler, Jay Krajic, Jeff Tucker, Peter Morrill come immediately to mind.
+Luckily for me, I worked with videographers and editors who kept the show from failing miserably.
+Sauni Symonds, Pat Metzler, Jay Krajic, John Crancer, Jeff Tucker -- these are names that come immediately to mind.

-I also received a great piece of advice in those early years.
-When things are overwhelming you, take a moment and break them down into components.
+I also received a piece of advice in those early years from Peter Morrill, who had worked his way up from videographer to producer to general manager.
+When things are overwhelming, he said, take a moment and break things down into components.
 That way the tasks won’t seem so daunting.

 ------------------------------------